What Is a Router? Router Definition and Functions

 Do you need a router and a modem?

 You need both if you want to connect multiple devices to the Internet at the same time.
 You also need them if you want to connect any device wirelessly.
-A WLAN device can't connect on its own.
-But modems can connect a single device with a wired connection to the Internet.
+A router can't connect on its own; it needs a modem to communicate with your ISP.
+A modem can connect a single device with a wired connection to the Internet, but it needs a router to share that connection or enable WiFi.

 What is the difference between a router and a gateway?